 Painting the exterior surfaces of your home takes very different planning and preparation from doing interior spaces.
-This is a comprehensive guide to the entire process so that your home is ready for the cool weather
+This is a comprehensive guide to the entire process so that your home interior design is ready for the cool weather

-Tis the season to be outdoors, and if you are looking forward to have that leisurely cup of tea in the balcony or throwing a barbecue for your friends in the courtyard, it is time to get prepared.
-The outside of our homes are exposed to a lot in terms of weather, elements, pollution, aging and damage that the paint job on interior surfaces don’t have to deal with.
+’Tis the season to be outdoors, and if you are looking forward to have that leisurely cup of tea in the balcony or throwing a barbecue for your friends in the courtyard, it is time to get your house ready.
+The outside of our homes are exposed to a lot in terms of weather, elements, pollution, ageing and damage that the paint job on interior surfaces don’t have to deal with.
 Due to these added factors, you need to keep a few points in mind while choosing the right emulsion.

 Plus, if you are looking for a personalised, stylised look for the exterior walls there is so much on offer that you won’t know what to try!
 For all those questions you might have about the type of products, application and surface prep, we’ve got the experts to clue us in:

 Before you get started with all the steps involved in painting including surface prep, you need to check your exteriors for various kinds of damage and fix those first.
-There are several issues you should be on the lookout for.
+There are several issues you should be on the lookout for:

 Ultima Allura Graniza texture paint for exteriors by Asian Paints.

-- Dampness in the walls can be caused by exterior or interior leakages and it is crucial to understand what is causing it.
+1. Dampness in the walls can be caused by exterior or interior leakages and it is crucial to understand what is causing it.
 Damp spots can result in algae growth, formation of bubbles in the paint, flaking and peeling of the paint, and a continued weakening of the structure over time.
 Civil repair work might be required along with interior and exterior waterproofing treatments.
 Read our comprehensive guide to waterproofing here.
 To deal with algae growth, properly scrub and clean the surface with a solution of bleach and water.
 After it is completely dry, you can prep the surface with Trucare Bioblock from Asian Paints which is designed to kill and prevent the growth of algae and fungi on surfaces.

 After you have taken care of the problem areas, you will need to prepare the walls correctly for the paint to adhere to it well.
 This could include re-plastering or application of putty and primers.
 Asian Paints provides a range of undercoats for exterior surfaces depending on your needs.

-- Clean the surfaces thoroughly to remove dirt, dust and other residue.
+1. Clean the surfaces thoroughly to remove dirt, dust and other residue.
 You can scrape the walls with a wire brush where necessary and finish

 can cause issues like patchiness and lime blooming which is a white discolouration on the paint.
 To avoid this, you should let the plaster cure

-- You might then need to apply putty over any minor irregularities or imperfections in the surface for a smooth canvas.
+3. You might then need to apply putty over any minor irregularities or imperfections in the surface for a smooth canvas.

-- After the putty dries completely, it’s time to apply a primer.
+4. After the putty dries completely, it’s time to apply a primer.
 This step is important as the primer enables the paint to adhere to the wall better

-- Pay attention to your roof tiles at this stage.
+5. Pay attention to your roof tiles at this stage.
 This surface directly faces the sun and rain while also being porous so the tiles might need a

 There are a few key points to keep in mind when deciding what exterior paints to use depending on different locations and factors.

-- Emulsions are water-based acrylic paints.
+1. Emulsions are water-based acrylic paints.
 These have

 durability of your paint.
 Look for emulsions that are

-- Pollution can also affect how long your walls will look fresh.
+3. Pollution can also affect how long your walls will look fresh.

-- If your exteriors are prone to algal growth, choose emulsions
+5. If your exteriors are prone to algal growth, choose emulsions

 a good option for walls with minor surface cracks.

-- Lastly, you can purchase sample sizes to try out different colour combinations.
+8. Lastly, you can purchase sample sizes to try out different colour combinations.
 Asian Paints also has a wonderful guide, which you

 Other than the prepping products already mentioned, the brand has a wide range of exterior paints to choose from.
 Asian Paints offers a range of high-quality plain finishes to colour and protect your walls.
 You can also choose from a wide selection of textured finishes.
 Some of these are:

-- The Apex Duracast range is specially designed intermediary coatings that add a wide range of textures.
+2. The Apex Duracast range is specially designed intermediary coatings that add a wide range of textures.
 You can use this to create fine textures like Cane Weave, Honeycomb, Ripples, Spring Time and Tropical.
 Apex Duracast Pebbletex is also designed to resist fungal and algal growth and can be used to create Bubble and Headcut patterns.
 Apex Duracast Roughtex helps to increase the life of the plaster by protecting it from wind-driven rain.
-It is also UV resistant and helps release trapped moisture from the paint surfaces and substrate.
+It is also UV-resistant and helps release trapped moisture from the paint surfaces and substrate.
 The super-premium Apex Duracast Dholpurtex is composed of high-quality durable acrylic modified resin, is UV resistant and designed with anti-algal and anti-fungal properties.
 Use this to create luxurious patterns like a real Brick look, a drizzling Brushing effect, the look and feel of Dholpur Stone, or a unique Spray pattern.

 The right shade and texture of Asian Paints exterior paint, plus a selection of elegant accessories turned a small balcony into the centre-spot of a party